Skip to Main Content

 View on Map

-The Church of Scientology, National Affairs Office is hosting a special exhibition for Black History Month by the Youth for Human Rights DC Chapter and Art Impact® International.
-The show features seven artists with a variety of styles who will be at the exhibition in person to discuss their art.
-Come and meet the artists!
+The Church of Scientology, National Affairs Office is hosting a special exhibition with the Youth for Human Rights DC Chapter and Art Impact International.
+The show features six artists with a variety of styles who will be at the exhibition in person to discuss their art.
+Come and meet the artists: Brenda Chandler, Bill Jones, Sahr Songu Mbriwa, Felicia Reed, Tom Wells, and Prelli Williams.
+The Church of Scientology is located at 1701 20th Street, NW.

 2